 Few places rival Costa Rica’s ecological diversity.
 Over a quarter of the country is protected lands, boasting 850 bird species and 200+ mammals.
 Costa Rica has remained at the top of our list for traveler satisfaction, with talented guides, superb nature lodges, and fabulous birds and mammals.

-- Search for the stunning Resplendent Quetzal in a cloud forest at a private reserve
+- Marvel at the stunning Resplendent Quetzal in a cloud forest at a private reserve

-- Spot Flame-throated Warbler, Flame-colored Tanager, and Long-tailed Silky-Flycatcher in the Rio Savegre Valley
+- Enjoy amazing views of Flame-throated Warbler, Flame-colored Tanager, and Long-tailed Silky-Flycatcher in the Rio Savegre Valley

-- Enjoy close-up hummingbird viewing from the verandah at Rancho Naturalista, perhaps even the one of a kind Snowcap
+- Get rare close-up hummingbird viewing from the verandah at Rancho Naturalista, perhaps even the one of a kind Snowcap

 - Explore and bird the fascinating archaeological site of Guayabo